Transfer VHS to digital.

 First things first, you'll need a working VCR to play your tapes.
 Dust off the one in your attic or ask family and friends if they have one you can borrow.
 If you can't find one, thrift stores and online marketplaces are great places to look.
 Before you begin, test the VCR with a tape you don’t mind sacrificing, just in case it has a tendency to eat tapes—it happens!
 Make sure the playback is clear and the audio sounds good.
 A well-functioning VCR is the foundation of a quality transfer, so it’s worth taking the time to find a reliable one.

-Choosing a Video Capture Device
+How to Choose a Video Capture Device

 This little gadget is the magic wand of the operation.
 A video capture device, or converter, acts as the bridge between your analog VCR and your digital computer.
 It takes the video signal from the VCR and translates it into a digital file your computer can understand.
 There are many options out there, from budget-friendly models to more advanced ones.
 Popular choices like the Diamond VC500 or Elgato Video Capture are known for being reliable and user-friendly.
 Most devices connect to your VCR with RCA cables and to your computer via USB, making the physical setup pretty straightforward.

-Cables and Adapters You'll Need
+Connecting It All: The Cables and Adapters You'll Need

 You can’t build the bridge without the right connectors.
 For this project, you’ll typically need two types of cables.
 First are the RCA cables—those familiar red, white, and yellow plugs—which connect from the "AV OUT" ports on your VCR to the corresponding inputs on your video capture device.
 These carry the audio and video signals.
 Second, you'll need a USB cable to connect the capture device to your computer.
 This cable not only transfers the digital data but often powers the device as well.
 Double-check that your capture device comes with the necessary cables; otherwise, you’ll need to purchase them separately.

-Your Computer Setup
+Getting Your Computer Ready

 Your computer is the command center for this entire process.
 It’s where you’ll run the software to record the video and, most importantly, where you’ll store your newly digitized memories.
 The good news is you don’t need a super-powered machine for this; most modern PCs or Macs are more than capable of handling the task.
 The main thing to check is that you have enough free hard drive space.
 Video files, especially uncompressed ones, can be quite large, so make sure you have plenty of room to save your recordings before you begin your first transfer.

-Finding the Right Software
+How to Pick the Right Software

 The final piece of the puzzle is the software that will capture and record the video feed.
 Many video capture devices come bundled with their own basic software, which is often the easiest way to get started.
 However, if you want more control or a free alternative, OBS Studio is an excellent and powerful choice.
 This free program lets you record video directly from your capture device.
 Whichever you choose, the software’s job is to receive the signal from the capture device and save it as a digital video file, like an MP4, on your computer.

-The Best Video Capture Devices and Software
+Our Top Picks for Video Capture Devices and Software

 Choosing the right tools for your VHS transfer project is a key step in getting a great result.
 The video capture device acts as the bridge between your old VCR and your modern computer, while the software is what records and saves your memories.
 The good news is that there are excellent options available no matter your budget or technical comfort level.
 Think of it like this: you can get a simple, affordable setup that gets the job done, or you can invest a bit more for higher quality and more features.